 After the successful completion of required coursework specified for the first three years of the program (90 credits) including two years of practicum placements, matriculated students are awarded the Master of Science degree in Clinical Psychology.
 Courses must be completed through the spring semester of the third year; Qualifying Examinations are not required.
 Students are not admitted separately for the MS, nor is the degree designed to meet master’s level licensing requirements.
 The MS is an additional credential that makes our students more attractive for internships.

-The fourth year begins with the last required course in the psychotherapeutic intervention sequence.
+The fourth year begins in the summer with the last required course in the psychotherapeutic intervention sequence.
 This course examines special topics while students gain a perspective on the discipline by studying the social and historical context of psychology.
-This final year involves students in intensive small groups and individual work on the dissertation under the guidance and mentorship of their faculty advisor.
+This final year involves students in intensive work on the dissertation under the guidance and mentorship of their faculty advisor.
+In addition, substantial time is spent on preparing internship application materials.
 Students also complete their four advanced seminar electives in their areas of focus.
 The morning elective each semester is limited to fourth-year students.
 Students take single-credit courses on management in the fall and organizational issues in the spring.
-Many also take an elective practicum.
+Most also take an elective practicum.

 Click here for the Clinical Psychology course sequence.